daminals/Decaf_Compiler/src/readme.txt

-Decaf Compiler - A02
+Decaf Compiler - A03
 By:
   - Daniel Kogan dkogan 114439349
-  - Jason Zhang jasozhang 112710259

 Python Version: 3.9.6
 Ply Version: 3.11

+Fixes:
+  - Fixed failing test case from AO2
+    - The test case was failing because we put int above float, meaning floats would not get accounted for

 Installation
   - Install Python 3.9.6